hashobject/tinyChat/README.md

 ## Promotions

   * post on hacker school chatroom
-  * tweet to Kevin Rose
-  * tweet thta we used goInstant
+  * tweet that we used goInstant
   * post on Hacker News and Reddit
   * on twitter ask Devrim to vote for us